Fitness + Hypoglycemia with Liz Cambron, Ph.D.

 I have emergency contacts on my phone in case anything happens in public, and I’m by myself, paramedics can help get my information.
 So, it feels almost like doomsday planning like, “Okay, I have to get all these things done and make sure I have all this stuff with me.”
 But I feel safer because of it.

 It’s great that your fiancé and family are prepared.
 How low has your blood sugar dropped?

 I think the lowest it’s gotten is probably about 2.2 mmol/L40 mg/dL.
 This past year and a half, I’ve really learned to listen to my body.
-So, I can catch when my sugars are going low.
+So, I can catch when my blood sugars are going low.
 Knowing what hypoglycemia feels like for you is important.

 I will always use a continuous glucose monitor (CGM).
 It has been amazing.
 And that’s really what also helped me fine-tune my medications.
-So, we know when my sugars go down, how they fluctuate throughout the day, after I eat before I eat.
-So, it’s really helped me learn kind of the daily rhythms of my sugar levels.
+So, we know when my blood sugars go down, how they fluctuate throughout the day, after I eat before I eat.
+So, it’s really helped me learn kind of the daily rhythms of my blood sugar levels.
 But I scan pretty frequently.
 One, because it’s easy.
 But also, because I love how much data it gives you.

 Before you work out, do you eat a snack before just to prepare for low blood sugar?
 Or at least how do you prepare for low blood sugars before your workouts?

 Thankfully, I don’t really have hypoglycemic events as much after I work out.
 They usually go a little bit higher, because I think my muscles are still not getting all the sugars they need, so I’ll get a rush into the bloodstream.
 But I always prepare.
 I have like a pre-workout before that does have some carbs in it.
 So, that really helps.
 I personally don’t like eating before I work out because they’re usually high intense workouts.